AnssamGhezala/card-match/README.md

 # Welcome to card-match ♣️
-A simple card matching game :)
+A simple card matching game :) Check it out [here](https://codesandbox.io/s/clever-waterfall-r4q4e)

 ## About
-This game was made following [this article]() which explains in details how I made it.
+This game was made following upcoming [this article]() which explains in details how I made it.

 ## How to play
 Click on a card to see it's hidden picture.
 Try to find another card which has the same picture as that card.